 9.7.
-Resolving an Unaffiliated Marker
+Resolution of an Unaffiliated Marker

 9.7.1.
 If, for any reason, a marker area has cards in it while its corresponding stage position has no characters on it, all cards in that marker area are put into their respective owner's waiting room.
 This is a check type Rule Action.
-9.8.
-Resolving a Refresh Point